 To the east is the bloodiest war in Juraedon's history.
 It is a fervourous war, and morale is still high.
-The Kingdom of Seinis has sent the largest amount of men -- many of them knights led by the nobility.
+The Kingdom of Seinis has sent the largest amount of men — many of proud knights.
 Juraedon Proper has sent the second most amount.
-The Imperial Hosts of Juraedon still do the most effective work.
-But now the entire Empire is now beginning to feel the sting of a lack of manpower.
+The Imperial Hosts of Juraedon still do the most of the work.
+But now the entire Empire is beginning to feel the sting of a lack of manpower.
 Trade from the east is beginning to lack, and a short famine occurred in the northern mountain provinces.
 Surely the Naharaim cannot go on for much longer?
 How long will their fervour last?

 Reasons for War

 The war against the Near-eastern Elves is because of two reasons.
 The first reason is religious.
-The holy city of Volk is in the Occupied Territories and the Church has issued a crusade against the Elves to retake this city.
-The religious aspect has united many countries within the Empire and allows Juraedon to levy many soldiers and bring them to one united front.
+The holy city of Volk is in the Occupied Territories, and the Church issued a crusade against the Elves to retake it.
+The religious aspect united many countries within the Empire and allows Juraedon to levy many soldiers and bring them to one front.
 Everyone is fervourous to save the holy land.

 The war started as many small skirmishes.
 Now it has escalated into all-out war on the eastern front.